biohazardious/MameParser/README.md

 - Put necessary MAME files on MameFiles or your specific destination
 - It's important to use same MAME version for all of your MAME specific files -
-    - Ex: if you are using 0.251 romset
+    - E.g.: if you are using 0.251 romset
 -
     - use mame0251.xml (can found in Mame official webpage) -